 Million Fibers per Liter (MFL) - a measure of the presence of asbestos fibers that are longer than 10 micrometers.

 Nephelometric Turbidity Unit (NTU) - a measure of the clarity of water.
 Turbidity has no health effects.

 However, turbidity can provide a medium for microbial growth.
-Turbidity is monitored because it is a good indicator of the effectiveness of the filtration system.
+Turbidity is monitored because it is a good Variances & Exemptions (V&E) - State or EPA permission not to meet an MCL or a treatment technique under certain conditions.

-Variances & Exemptions (V&E) - State or EPA permission not to meet an MCL or a treatment technique unde Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements health problems, especially for pregnant women and young children.
-Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-Your local public water system is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at http://www.epa.gov/safewater/lead.
+Action Level (AL) - the concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system shall follow.